Brazilian ship Pedro I: Final years in the Portuguese navy

 After a series of trips from Europe to Brazil in the following years, D. Pedro Carlos once again underwent repairs in 1806, being renamed Martim de Freitas.
 With the Napoleonic Wars raging in Europe and the subsequent French invasion of Portugal, the Portuguese royal family decided to flee to Brazil bringing with it its court.
 D. Pedro Carlos was part of the fleet that brought the royal family to Brazil, departing from Lisbon on 29 November 1807 and reaching Rio de Janeiro in March 1808.
-Upon arriving in Rio de Janeiro, the Portuguese ships, including D. Pedro Carlos, fell into disrepair and were left anchored in Rio de Janeiro.
+Upon their arrival, the Portuguese ships, including D. Pedro Carlos, fell into disrepair and were left anchored in Rio de Janeiro.